 Whether your busy season is in the summer, during the holidays, or when the snow hits at the ski resort, your company has competitors for these seasonal workers.
 Beginning the hiring process early in your season—two to three months before you wish to fill the role—is essential, as there is not always enough help to go around.

 If you wait too late to start the hiring process, you may find yourself short-staffed when you need the support the most.
-Getting an early start will allow you time to review resumes, conduct interviews, and train new employees.
+Getting an early start will allow you enough time to review resumes, conduct interviews, and train new employees for the season to come.

-Step 2: Develop a Seasonal Worker Pipeline & Give Priority to Returning Candidates
+Step 2: Develop a Seasonal Employee Pipeline & Give Priority to Returning Candidates

 There are ways to court the seasonal workers you would like to see return to the workplace during seasonal spikes:

 - Offer season-ending bonuses: Offering a bonus of any size will be remembered.
-This rule applies to all industries and businesses, from childcare services or construction companies to food service businesses or holiday retail shops.
+This rule applies to all industries and businesses, from childcare services and construction companies to food service businesses and holiday retail shops.

-- Check in early: As referenced in step 1, do not wait until your busy season is taking off to touch base with last year’s top-performing seasonal workers.
+- Check in early: As referenced in the previous step, do not wait until your busy season is taking off to touch base with last year’s top-performing seasonal workers.
 By contacting them early, you give them time to arrange their schedules so they can work for you again year after year.

-- Provide special arrangements for top performers: If you have identified seasonal workers that you simply cannot live without, offer the best shifts or a slight raise for their returning experience.
+- Provide special arrangements for top performers: If you have identified seasonal employees that you simply cannot live without, offer the best shifts or a slight raise for their returning experience.

 Step 3: Create a Clear Job Description Targeting Candidates Looking for Seasonal Work